Leanne1102/mantainancetracker/README.md

 # Steps to follow if you happen to be the admin;
 - Step 1; Login with the correct crudential which are (username;admin, password;admin;1,2,3)at our login page then submit.
 - Step 2; the next page you will be viewing on your screen is a request platform from your company workers.

-THANKYOU.
+# HOSTING
+- The mantainance tracker has been hosted [HERE](https://leanne1102.github.io/mantainancetracker/) THANKYOU.